For daily wit & wisdom, sign up for the Almanac newsletter.

 July 4, 1776: Thomas Jefferson noted in his “Weather Memorandum Book” that the weather was cloudy, the temperature 76ºF.

-July 4, 1884: The Statue of Liberty was formally presented to the U.S. by France.
+July 4, 1884: The Statue of Liberty was formally presented to the United States by the people of France.

 July 4, 1911: It was a hot Fourth of July in New England.
 All-time state records were set in Nashua, New Hampshire (106°F), and Vernon, Vermont (105°F).